Oh, my god.

 On Sunday I went to the Marvel group shoots, and had a great time.
 I was in my Jessica Jones costume, and met some cool cosplayers.
-One was dressed as Luke Cage, and we took a picture together.
-I had a friend tweet the picture on my account (because gloves, y’all), and freakin’ Brian Michael Bendis responded, liked, and re-tweeted it.
+One was dressed as Luke Cage, and we took a picture together. (because gloves, y’all), and freakin’ Brian Michael Bendis responded, liked, and re-tweeted it.
 I think just about a bajillion people responded to it afterward.
 My phone notifications were going crazy.

 Also, the artist was kind of cute.

 I got a lot more business cards, in order to buy some more things once I got home (due to the fact that my suitcases were so full, and the vans were pretty packed).